satijakritik/pokemon-project/README.md

    5. Step 5: The welcome page should open and the game begins.

-   6. At the end of the game, after exiting, the user may enter `make clean` to clear file clutter.
+   6. Step 6: At the end of the game, after exiting, the user may enter `make clean` to clear file clutter.
 This is not a necessity.